vkhazin/elastic4logging-courseware/content/chapter-05/LogProcessingGrok.md

   * <a href="http://grokconstructor.appspot.com/do/construction" target="_blank">grok constructor</a>
   * <a href="http://grokdebug.herokuapp.com/" target="_blank">grok debugger<a/>
   * <a href="https://regex101.com/" target="_blank">regex tester</a>
-  * Kibana <a href="https://www.elastic.co/guide/en/kibana/current/grokdebugger-getting-started.html">Grok Debugger</a> (as part of X-Pack)
+  * Kibana <a href="https://www.elastic.co/guide/en/kibana/current/grokdebugger-getting-started.html">Grok Debugger</a> (as a part of X-Pack)